Quick setup camper trailers that make camping easy

 © Harkorr Campers

 You guys already know we like adventure trailers – a rugged utility body with an RTT up top – for their pure practicality when exploring off-road remote destinations, and the team at HKC have developed a beauty.
-The latest Xplorer 2.2e builds on the original by adding more off‑grid capability and refinement.
+The Xplorer 2.2e builds on the original by adding more off‑grid capability and refinement.
 You still get that unique integrated staircase, a cleverly designed rooftop tent and a 270° awning, but HKC have overhauled the kitchen and electrical system.

 Pros